“If a measure becomes a target, it ceases to be a good measure.” - Goodhart’s Law

 What DORA Nails

-DORA’s four metrics: deployment frequency, lead time, change failure rate, and time to restore became the industry standard for a reason.
-They shine a spotlight on whether your engineering system is healthy.
-If releases are infrequent, slow, or prone to breaking things, these metrics quickly make the bottlenecks obvious.
+DORA’s four metrics (deployment frequency, lead time, change failure rate, and time to restore) became the industry standard for a reason.
+They reveal whether your engineering system is healthy.
+If releases are infrequent, slow, or break things, these metrics expose the bottlenecks.

-In teams where deployment still feels risky, DORA can be a game changer, focusing effort on the mechanics of reliable delivery.
-You also find that teams who improve these numbers tend to improve trust and psychological safety because you can’t move faster without letting people experiment and learn.
+In teams where deployment feels risky, DORA focuses effort on the mechanics of reliable delivery.
+Teams who improve these numbers tend to build trust and psychological safety.
+You can’t move faster without letting people experiment and learn.

 Where It Falls Short

-But DORA is a delivery speedometer, not a compass.
-As soon as a metric like cycle time becomes a target, it gets gamed.
-Teams split will split stories to be smaller, push unfinished work into side channels, or just game the process to make the graph go up and to the right.
+But DORA is a speedometer, not a compass.
+Once cycle time becomes a target, it gets gamed.
+Teams split stories smaller, push unfinished work into side channels, or manipulate the process to make graphs trend upward.

-You can improve your DORA dashboard without shipping a single thing that matters.
-There’s also a limit to how much it helps.
-Going from one release a month to one a week will change a business.
-Reducing cycle time from two days to one rarely moves the needle for customers or the bottom line.
-Eventually, the most painful constraints live somewhere else entirely.
+You can improve your DORA dashboard without shipping anything that matters.
+There’s also diminishing returns.
+Going from monthly to weekly releases transforms a business.
+Reducing cycle time from two days to one?
+Customers won’t notice.
+Eventually, the real constraints live elsewhere.

 Looking Wider: SPACE, Flow, and Context

-This is why I rarely look at DORA in isolation.
-The reality of building software is bigger.
-Frameworks like SPACE widen the lens to include satisfaction, collaboration, and the actual day-to-day experience of engineering.
-Flow frameworks take it even further, mapping value from idea to customer, showing where work is getting stuck in ways that DORA alone can’t.
+This is why I never look at DORA alone.
+Frameworks like SPACE include satisfaction, collaboration, and daily engineering experience.
+Flow frameworks go further, mapping value from idea to customer, revealing blockages DORA misses.

 If you only optimise one layer, you miss the full story.
-DORA is a great warning light, but you need business metrics to check if you’re even driving toward your actual goal.
+DORA is a great warning light, but business metrics tell you if you’re driving toward the right destination.

 Avoiding Metric-Driven Thrash

-Metrics are at their best as conversation starters.
-They’re there to highlight a possible issue, not declare victory or failure.
-The real value is in asking why a number moved, not just reacting to it.
+Metrics work best as conversation starters.
+They highlight issues, not victories.
+The value is asking why a number moved, not just reacting.

-Ultimately, teams don’t optimise for what’s on a dashboard.
-They optimise for whatever gets celebrated and rewarded.
-That’s why changing the incentives, or making space for narrative and qualitative feedback, always matters more than chasing perfect numbers.
+Teams don’t optimise for dashboards.
+They optimise for what gets celebrated.
+Changing incentives and making space for qualitative feedback matters more than perfect numbers.

 How I Approach This Now

-These days, I always start by anchoring around one customer or business metric.
-DORA and flow metrics serve as early warning signals, if they drift, it’s a cue to dig deeper, not a call to panic.
-I run regular reviews where we look at what’s changing and whether it’s having any real impact.
-If code review is lightning fast but product discovery drags on for weeks, it’s clear the constraint isn’t delivery, it’s upstream.
+Now I anchor everything to one customer or business metric.
+DORA and flow metrics are early warnings.
+When they drift, dig deeper, don’t panic.
+In reviews, we examine what’s changing and whether it impacts customers.
+If code review takes hours but product discovery takes weeks, the constraint isn’t delivery.

-Over time, I’ve learned that measurement should evolve with your team.
-If a metric is only improving because people have figured out how to game it, or if it stops telling you anything useful, it’s time to move on.
-The most important question isn’t “Are the numbers better?”
-It’s “Are we actually making a difference for customers, or just getting more efficient at running in circles?”
+Measurement should evolve with your team.
+If people game a metric, or it stops revealing insights, move on.
+The question isn’t “Are the numbers better?”
+It’s “Are we making a difference for customers, or just running in circles more efficiently?”

-Benchmarks can help you spot drift, but improvement only really happens locally.
-Metrics are most useful when they open up a conversation, not when they become the whole conversation.
-If you don’t know the story behind a number, you’re not ready to improve it.
+Benchmarks spot drift, but improvement happens locally.
+Metrics should open conversations, not dominate them.
+Without the story behind a number, you’re not ready to improve it.

 Published on .